21 Simple Ways To Save Money On A Tight Budget

-When we finally started budgeting so that we could finally pay off our debt, we knew we had to trim some expenses.
-Our income barely covered our expenses, so we had to find ways to save money on a tight budget.
+When we finally started budgeting so that we could finally pay off our debt, we knew we had to trim some expenses to finally improve our financial situation.
+Our income barely covered our expenses, so we had to find the best ways to save money on a tight budget.

-By saving money on expenses, we had more to put towards our debt.
+By saving money on expenses, we had more to put towards our debt repayment and credit cards.
 Finally paying off our debt meant we could put more money towards the things we loved, rather than the debts we owed.

-There are a ton of outrageous and unusual ways to save money out there.
-Rather than suggest you try a zillion and one oddball ideas, these are the top 11 easy ways that we were able to manage and save money every month:
+There are a ton of outrageous and unusual ways to save money fast out there.
+Rather than suggest you try a zillion and one oddball ideas, these are the top surprising ways to cut household expenses:

 1. Exchange services with a neighbor, friend, or family member.